 πPositions and Leverage

 A position is your bet on the direction of an asset's price movement within a perpetual futures contract.
-Essentially, it's your expectation of how the price of the selected asset will change in the future.
+Essentially, it's your expectation of how the price of a chosen asset will change in the future.

 π Position Types